suizokukan/katal/README.md

 #(4) how to use (in brief)

-    Don't forget : Katal is Python3 project, not a Python2 !
+    Don't forget : Katal is Python3 project, not a Python2 project !

     Create the target directory :